Acceleration is the Key to Drag Reduction in Turbulent Flow

+Therefore it is the applied force that is the controlling parameter in drag reduction, which in hindsight seems evident.
+Crucially, compared to the initial problem described by equation~\ref{DRfull}, this result represents a reduction in complexity of two orders of magnitude.

-Our results indicate that the drag reduction for $T^+_{osc} > 150$ scales purely with the non-dimensional acceleration $a^+ = A^+/T^+ = \omega^2 \nu d/(2\pi u_{\tau 0}^3)$.
-The results for values of $T^+_{osc} > 150$ are of particular interest because the power required to move the fluid scales approximately as $\omega^{2.5}$ \cite{quadrio2011laminar} and so there are great benefits to operating at low frequencies.
-As shown by Marusic et al. \cite{marusic2021nature} and Chandran et al. \cite{Chandran2022part2}, such low frequency, large period actuation corresponds to what they called outer-scaled actuation, which appears to be the only pathway to energy-efficient drag reduction at high Reynolds number.
-Our analysis has shown that acceleration is the key parameter in designing such actuation systems for large-scale practical applications.
+The results for values of $T^+ > 150$ are of particular interest because the power required to move the fluid scales approximately as $(T)^{-2.5}$ \cite{quadrio2011laminar} and so there are great benefits to operating at low frequencies.
+Such low-frequency, large-period actuation appears to be the only pathway to energy-efficient drag reduction at high Reynolds number \cite{marusic2021nature, Chandran2022part2}.